NiSc91/HyperboleProbe/README.md

 ## Notes

-This is a fork from the paper [Metaphors in pre-trained Language Models](https://arxiv.org/abs/2203.14139), the original of which can be found [here](https://github.com/EhsanAghazadeh/Metaphors_in_PLMs).
+This is a fork from the repository associated with the paper [Metaphors in pre-trained Language Models](https://arxiv.org/abs/2203.14139), the original of which can be found [here](https://github.com/EhsanAghazadeh/Metaphors_in_PLMs).
 We built on top of the existing code and adapted our experiments on hyperbole.
 - The HYPO dataset is created by Troiano et Al. as part of their paper, [A Computational Exploration of Exaggeration](https://aclanthology.org/D18-1367.pdf).
 It can be freely distributed under the [Creative Commons License](https://creativecommons.org/licenses/by/4.0/).

 ## Running Probings